-Spouses and kids can be hard sales, can’t they?
-Especially if you have reluctant eaters like mine tend to be, getting kids to eat healthy food, or any food for that matter can be a challenge.
+Spouses and kids can be hard converts, can't they?
+Especially if you have reluctant eaters like my toddlers used to be, getting kids to eat healthy food, or any food for that matter can be a challenge.
 You want to feed your family healthy food, but you have fallen into a rut, and now they are hooked on drive through delights and convenience food cakes and goldfish.
 So what do you do when your kids and spouses are used to McDonalds, take out pizza, and grilled cheese sandwiches with processed cheese and white bread?
 How do you make the switch and get your family on board?
-Here’s what we did when we made the switch to real whole foods.
+Here's what we did when we made the switch to real whole foods.
 Here are my best tips.

 How to get your family to eat healthy

 "Healthy" for some people carries the connotation of boring, tasteless, and drudgery.
 People have to psych themselves up to go on a diet, knowing that they will be deprived of some of their most beloved foods.
 I'm not a fan of diets.
 Actually I hate them.
 Real food is wonderful, delicious, and doesn't require deprivation or cutting out your favorite comfort foods.
 It simply takes some tweaks, planning, and thought to make your old "junk food" healthy.
 Instead of proclaiming to your family, "We're going to start eating healthy!
 No more x, y, z!
 It's salads, raw vegetables and fruit and green smoothies from now on!"
 If you use this approach, you will certainly get mutiny from your family.
 Try using the approach, "We're going to try cooking at home more and eating at the dinner table.
 It might take some work to find out what we like, but let's try this together."
 Most of the time, how you approach things with anyone carries a lot of weight.

 Make their old favorites, but with real ingredients